petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

    rather than a series of manual steps.
    It may require a good deal of work from a computer, but not a human.

-## How to do CR: The specifics
+## Specifics

-Let's explore these more deeply and see how they can be followed or not.
+Let's explore these more deeply and see how they can be applied to your own project.
+But what if you're already halfway through the project?
+That's okay.
+You can start incrementally working towards CR starting now.
+For example,
+first, you can put everything you have created up until now into version control.

 This section is going to be slightly biased towards [Calkit](https://github.com/calkit/calkit),